Recent and upcoming events:

 In short, I keep finding religion is about bodies, not beliefs.

 I have conducted research and given lectures around the world and taught at the Universities of Vermont and Colorado, Texas Christian University, and the Graduate Theological Union, Berkeley.
 Currently, I hold a special appointment as Professor at Hamilton College in Central New York.
-For the Autumn of 2020 I will be the Gretchen Hoadley Burke '81 Endowed Chair for Regional Studies at Colgate University.
+I'm also the Executive Director of APRIL (Association for Public Religion and Intellectual Life) and edit the journal CrossCurrents.

 Browse the other pages from this site to find out more.